mpcox/203.328/README.md

 Sequencing costs have reduced by orders of magnitude in recent years.
 The first human genome took years to produce, cost billions of dollars and required a collaborative effort from thousands of scientists.
 A little over ten years later, one research scientist can sequence a human genome in a couple of weeks for a little over a thousand dollars.

 As sequencing costs have dropped, a large number of organisms have been sequenced.
-Some of these species are commercially important (cows and corn), others are medically relevant (HIV and hepatitis), while others are interesting for less pragmatic reasons (pandas and poodles).
+Some of these species are commercially important (cows and corn), others are medically relevant (HIV and hepatitis), while yet others are interesting for less pragmatic reasons (pandas and poodles).
 Access to genome sequences is now seen as critical for many research questions, industry goals and government policy decisions.
 Consequently, these technologies are being adopted rapidly.
 You can expect to encounter next generation sequencing in many future jobs – regardless of whether you go into academia, industry or government – or just as a private individual.

-In this module, you will learn how to assemble a dataset of short next generation sequences.
-Your goal is to determine which gene and organism a set of sequences come from.
+In this module, you will learn how to assemble a dataset of short next generation sequence reads.
+Your goal is to act as a forensic scientist and determine which organism and gene a sample comes from.

 ---

 ## UNIX Basics

-Sequence assembly is tricky – it is mathematically complex and computationally expensive.
+Assembly short reads is tricky – it is mathematically complex and computationally intensive.
 Therefore, assembly is typically performed on large UNIX clusters using command line programs.
 This is the sort of environment we will be using today.

 You have already covered basic UNIX methods in module 1.
-If you are comfortable with the UNIX command line, go straight to the tasks for module 5 further down in this document.
-If you want a quick refresher, [look at the resources here](docs/unix.html).
+If you are comfortable with the UNIX command line, continue straight on with the tasks for module 5.
+If you want to take a quick refresher on some UNIX commands used in this lab, check out the short tutorial [available here](docs/unix.html).

 ---

 ## Next Generation Sequences

 Sequences from next generation technologies come in a lot of different flavors.
-We will be using sequences generated on the [Illumina platform](http://www.illumina.com/applications/sequencing.html), the dominant one in use today.
+For this lab, we will be using sequences generated on the [Illumina platform](http://www.illumina.com/applications/sequencing.html), one of the dominant technologies in use today.

-Next generation sequences are usually found in a format called [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format), where the ‘Q’ stands for ‘quality’.
+Next generation sequences are usually provided in a format called [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format), where the ‘Q’ stands for ‘quality’.
 The entry for a single read would typically look something like this:

 ```
 @ME8432_1